yuja/qmluic/README.md

 qmluic - Write QtWidgets UI in QML
 ==================================

-A `.qml`-to-`.ui` transpiler.
-No dynamic binding support at the moment.
+*A .qml-to-.ui transpiler.
+No dynamic binding support at the moment.*

 Usage
 -----